singularityware/singularityware.github.io/pages/docs/overview/faq.md

 All of them!
 Help us out by letting them know you want Singularity to be included!

+### How do I request an installation on my resource?
+It's important that your administrator have all of the resources available to him or her to make a decision to install Singularity.
+We've prepared a [helpful guide](/install-request) that you can send to him or her to start a conversation.
+If there are any unanswered questions, we recommend that you [reach out](/support).

 ## Basic Singularity usage

 ### Do you need administrator privileges to use Singularity?